What's the Difference Between a Conventional, FHA, and VA Loan?

 • can afford the down payment (though a conventional loan might require as little as 3% down).

-What credit score do I need to get a conforming conventional mortgage loan?
+What are the credit score requirements for conforming conventional mortgage loans?
 Depending on the situation, Fannie Mae generally requires borrowers to have a credit score of 620 or 640.
 Depending on the circumstances, Freddie Mac requires a score of 620 or 660 for a single-family primary residence.
 Lenders may also have stricter requirements.

 Nonconforming Conventional Mortgage Loans